 Several medical conditions can make a person feel weak, shaky, and tired.
-Dehydration, Parkinson’s disease, and chronic fatigue syndrome, among other conditions, are associated with these symptoms.
+They include dehydration, irregular heart beat, Parkinson’s disease, and chronic fatigue syndrome.

 Treatment will depend on the condition a person has.